Survivor Profiles: Ida Paluch Kersz

 Ida Paluch Kersz

-Ida Paluch was born on May 3, 1939 in Sosnowiec, Poland.
+Ida Paluch was born in Sosnowiec, Poland in 1939.
 Soon after the invasion of Poland by Nazi Germany, Ida, her mother, her twin brother, and her older sister were put into the Sosnowiec ghetto.
 Ida’s father, Heim, did not join the family in the ghetto because he had enlisted into the Polish army right after the war broke out.
 However, while in Russia, he was captured by the Germans and forced to work in a coal mine.
 Due to the tremendous amount of stress and fear from living in the ghetto, Ida’s mom committed suicide when Ida was only three years old.

 After her mother’s death, Ida and her siblings were left under the care of their aunt, Rugia.
 However, one night Rugia was able to smuggle Ida out of the Ghetto with the help of a Christian Polish man, Mr. William.
 Rugia and Mr. William had been business associates for many years, and when all the Jews in Sosnowiec were ordered to reside in a ghetto, he went looking for Rugia.
 He eventually spotted Rugia with Ida behind the wired fence that acted as a barrier between the ghetto and the rest of the town.
 He agreed to take Ida only on the condition that Ida never see her family again.
 Rugia agreed, and Ida was smuggled through the wire fence and taken to Transdehova, his hometown.